What Does It Involve?

 Hyaluronic acid is a natural ground substance found in human tissue and provides the integrity of skin and underlying tissue.
 It is now the most commonly used substance in what is commonly known as “filler” to replace lost volume in the facial area, correction of minor deformity and augmentation of specific features such as nasal bridge and chin.

-Hyaluronic acid in “filler” is commercially produced and there is no known allergic reaction.
+Hyaluronic acid is a “filler” is commercially produced and there is no known allergic reaction.
 These commercially produced substances are crosslinked to improve stability and increase the duration.
 In general, these substances last between 9-12 months even though a small amount may persist longer.

 The preferred products of Mr Ho-Asjoe is the Juvederm Vycross range produced by Allergan.
-The Vycross range consists of 3 fillers of different concentration of hyaluronic acid and the degree of crosslinkage. the variation means each individual filler has different viscosity and softness.
+The Vycross range consists of 3 fillers of different concentration of hyaluronic acid and the degree of crosslinkage.
+The variation means each individual filler has different viscosity and softness.
 With different physical properties, the individual filler are made for injection into different depth and for different indications.
-All the fillers contained anaesthetic agent to reduce the discomfort associated with injection.
-The range of product include Voluma, Volift, Vobella and the more recently, Volite- a hyaluronic acid for skin rehydration and elasticity rather than for deeper injection, was introduced to the range.
+All the fillers contain anaesthetic agent to reduce the discomfort associated with injection.
+The range of products include Voluma, Volift, Vobella and recently, Volite- a hyaluronic acid for skin rehydration and elasticity rather than for deeper injection, was introduced to the range.